John B. Trevor Sr.

-John Bond Trevor Sr. (1878–1956) was an American lawyer and influential lobbyist for immigration restrictions.
+John Bond Trevor Sr. (November 19, 1878 – February 12, 1956) was an American lawyer and influential lobbyist for immigration restrictions.
 A wealthy nativist, he was an architect of the Immigration Act of 1924, which banned Asian immigration and established quotas that stood for forty years until 1964.

 Biography

 Early life and education

-Trevor was born in Yonkers, New York, in 1878.
+Trevor was born in Yonkers, New York, on November 19, 1878.
 His father, John Bond Trevor, was an early Wall Street stockbroker.
 His ancestors included a New York City mayor and William Floyd, a signer of the Declaration of Independence.

 He attended Columbia Law School and received his law degree from Harvard in 1902.

 Activism, military, and Lusk Committee

 Trevor was wealthy and became a prominent New York socialite.
 He was involved in the eugenics movement, in the circle of Madison Grant, whose office was next door to his in New York City's Financial District.
 Trevor was a member of the Eugenics Research Association, the American Eugenics Society, the Immigration Restriction League, and the American Defense Society.
 He was also in the Society of Colonial Wars and was a trustee of the American Museum of Natural History.

 Trevor served in the U.S. Army in World War I and was decorated as chevalier in the French Légion d’Honneur.
 After the 1918 armistice, he was put in charge of the Army's Military Intelligence Division branch in New York as a captain.
 In the Red Scare he directed spying operations on the city's immigrants, especially Jews.
 He was discharged in 1919 and was named a deputy attorney general of the State of New York.
 In 1920, he was associate counsel for the U.S. Senate Foreign Relations Sub-Committee, and counsel of the New York State Legislative Committee Investigating Subversive Activities (the Lusk Committee).
 The latter, whose work Trevor helped orchestrate, launched raids against suspected radicals, arresting 500 and deporting 246.
 He was also a lobbyist for patriotic societies.